If you are seriously ill or in very poor health, your health care

 POLST was revised in 2021 (the new version is marked "Revised 4/2021").
 Review a summary of those revisions.
 Previous versions of the form will continue to be honored, but we encourage those filling out new POLST orders to use the most current version.

-Also available: An educational DVD, "Honoring the Wishes of the Spanish Speaking Patient & Family."
+In addition to the Spanish-language version of the POLST form and patient brochure, there is also an educational DVD, "Honoring the Wishes of the Spanish Speaking Patient & Family."
 This DVD illustrates how POLST can be effective in honoring a person's wishes, while remaining sensitive to the role that family and culture often play in end-of-life decisions.
 It pays particular attention to those whose first language is Spanish, yet we also believe that it is a wonderful resource for all who are interested in learning more about POLST.

 The film is available on a single DVD in both Spanish and English.
 The DVD is currently available for free.
 To order a copy, contact Abby Vincent, firstname.lastname@example.org or 206.441.9762.